hudsonventura/NginxLetsEncryptDocker/README.md

 sudo ./init-letsencrypt.sh
 ```
 <br>
-If you get some error on generating process, be right that Nginx congis is ok.<br>
+If you get some error on generating process, be right that Nginx config is ok.<br>
 Turn staging to 1 in init-letsencrypt.sh to tests.<br>
 <br>
 <br>